What is Blood therapy?

-What is PRP used for?
+What is Blood therapy used for?

-What conditions can be treated with PRP?
+What conditions can be treated with Blood therapy?

 - Tendonitis